 7 Jazz and Blues Licks over a Dominant 7 chord

-In this post, we will go over different musical phrases, also known as licks, to get better at improvising over dominant 7th chords.
-The purpose of learning these licks is to expand your vocabulary, break down the information and use them as a guide to create your own lines.
+This lesson covers 7 jazz and blues licks to get better at improvising over dominant 7th chords.
+The purpose of learning these licks (musical phrases) is to expand your vocabulary, break down the information, and use them as a guide to create your own lines.

 Lick 1